-The Epoxy Resin Committee Members are working on a set of different environmental and health targets and continue to enhance the sustainability credentials of their products.
+Epoxy Europe Members are working on a set of different environmental and health targets and continue to enhance the sustainability credentials of their products.
 The objective is to ensure that the substances produced and/or imported are being safely manufactured and used.

 Epoxy producers and importers provide Environmental, Health and Safety (EHS) data via enhanced material safety data sheets also covering exposure scenarios assessments for various applications.

-The member companies of the ERC are committed to work with their downstream users to ensure that their substances and products will honour the following criteria:
+The member companies of Epoxy Europe are committed to work with their downstream users to ensure that their substances and products will honour the following criteria:

 Reduce emission to environment from abrasion and/or other chemical decomposition to an absolute minimum.

 Can be used to produce the valuable article/property safely.

 Contribute to innovative technology to resolve current and future challenges such as energy supply and emission free transportation.

 Are disposed of in accordance with the most appropriate waste laws without a burden to the environment.

 Epoxy products are the solution of choice for applications that require durability.
 Applications such as flooring, automotive coating, adhesives or composites in airplanes are highly dependent on reliable technical performance over the whole life span.
 The durability of epoxies enhances the sustainability of products making recycling questions appear only at the end of a usually long service life.